Shreyaan16/survey_analyzer/README.md

-The link can be accessed on https://doctor-survey-analyzer.streamlit.app
+The link can be accessed on doctor-survey-analyzer.streamlit.app